 Maps of spatially disaggregated atmospheric emissions are a key input to air quality assessments.
-It is good practice for the reliability of emissions maps to be verified particularly if they are to be used to model potential exceedances of air quality objectives and European limit values.
+It is good practice to verify emissions maps particularly if they are to be reliably used to model potential exceedances of air quality objectives and European limit values.
 Within this context, it is helpful to draw a distinction between emission inventory validation and verification.
 Validation is the process of checking that emissions have been estimated using the appropriate protocols, while verification involves comparison with independently derived data such as ambient monitoring data and model outputs to provide a 'reality check' on the emissions estimates.

-Measured annual mean background concentrations can be considered to be made up of three parts:
+The annual mean background concentration of air pollutants can be considered to be made up of three parts:

 - A rural field comprising contributions from relatively distant major point and area sources such as power stations, large conurbations and transboundary sources.
-Measurements from monitoring sites well away from local sources, (e.g from rural stations with the UK's Automatic Urban and Rural Network15 (AURN)), provide good indications of the spatial variation of concentrations arising from distant sources. - Contributions from local point sources concentration such as those modelled using dispersion models based on data from individual industrial sites - Contributions from more local diffuse sources (area and line sources)
+Measurements from monitoring sites well away from local sources, for example from rural stations within the UK's Automatic Urban and Rural Network10 (AURN), provide good indications of the spatial variation of concentrations arising from distant sources. - Contributions from local point sources; where for example concentrations are modelled using dispersion models parameterised using data from individual industrial sites. - Contributions from more local diffuse sources (area and line sources).

 The NAEI area source maps are routinely used in air quality models to characterise the local contribution to ambient concentrations of air pollutants.
-National scale modelling activities have modelled ambient concentrations resulting from local emissions to ambient concentrations (Grice et al, 2010).
+National scale air quality modelling activities use emissions from the NAEI area source maps to model ambient concentrations across the whole UK (Grice, et al., 2011).
 As part of this work a dispersion kernel modelling approach is applied to the area source emission maps within an area of 33 km x 33 km square surrounding each receptor location, in order to calculate the uncalibrated contribution from area sources to the ambient concentration at a central receptor.
 Ambient measurements from monitoring sites are then used to calibrate this area source model.
 The strength of the relationship between measured concentrations and the model results provides an indication of the quality of the emission distribution as it compares actual concentrations measured with predicted concentrations from the mapped emissions.

-Figure 5.2 shows calibration data for the area source NO_x model and identifies the relationship between area source emissions and measured annual mean NO_x concentrations at AURN monitoring stations.
+Figure 5.3 shows calibration data for the area source NO_x model and identifies the relationship between area source emissions and measured annual mean NO_x concentrations at AURN monitoring stations.
 The modelled local emission contribution to overall annual mean NO_x concentration (X axis) is compared with the measured NO_x after removing the rural and point source contributions at each site (Y axis).
 Different dispersion kernels have been used to characterise the dispersion of pollutants in large conurbations, smaller urban areas and rural areas.
-Thus the graph shows good agreement between the estimate of ambient concentrations from local sources calculated from measurements and from the emission inventory using the dispersion model.
-The gradient of the fit is used to calibrate the area source model by application as a scaling factor.
-The scatter about the best fit line is low, suggesting that the area source emission inventory provides a good characterisation of the spatial distribution of emissions.
+The graph shows little scatter about the line of best fit but poor agreement between the scale of ambient concentrations estimated from measurements and modelled using the emission inventory in combination with the dispersion model.
+The degree of scatter about the line of best fit suggests that the spatial distribution of area source emissions remains well characterised by the emission inventory.
+The disparity between the scale of measured and modelled ambient concentrations can be understood as resulting from a combination of factors.
+Recent work has demonstrated that the ambient concentrations of NO_x and NO2 have decreased less than suggested by current UK emission factors (Carslaw, et al., 2011).
+When combined with the cold conditions experienced during the year 2010 which will also have meant greater emissions than expected, this leads to a systematic underprediction by an uncalibrated model.